-- A. The center shall inform parents in writing when a pattern of behavioral problems emerges or persists.
-Such notification shall include any actions taken in response. - B. The center shall maintain a written record and provide parents with a written report of each incident involving their child on the day of occurrence.
-The written report shall protect the confidentiality of other children involved, and shall include: - 1.
-Date and time of incident or injury; - 2.
-Child's name; - 3.
-Type and circumstance of incident or injury; - 4.
-Staff present, and actions taken, or treatment offered; - 5.
-Date, time, and method used to notify parents; and - 6.
-Staff and parent signatures or two staff signatures. - C. The center shall notify the parent immediately when: - 1.
-The child sustains any injury that may reasonably require medical or dental treatment. - The child has an adverse reaction to an administered medication or topical skin product, a medication error has occurred, or the center has administered an emergency medication. - 3.
-The child has a confirmed or suspected allergic reaction; or has ingested any food identified in the written care plan required in subdivision 6 of 8VAC20-781-60 B even if a reaction did not occur. - 4.
-A situation in which the child's whereabouts is or was unknown, including a lost or missing child; a child left unattended in a vehicle or on the playground; or a child who wandered away unattended from the facility or assigned group. - D. When a child has been exposed to a communicable disease listed in the Department of Health's current communicable disease chart, the parents shall be notified within 24 hours or the next business day of the center's having been informed unless forbidden by law, except for life threatening diseases, which must be reported to parents immediately. - E. Parents shall be informed in writing of any change to the center's relocation site, the communication plan, and the reunification plan.
+- A. The center shall inform parents when a pattern of behavioral problems emerges or persists.
+Such notification shall include any actions taken in response. - B. The center shall maintain a written record and provide parents with a written report of each injury involving their child on the day of occurrence.
+The written report shall protect the confidentiality of other children involved, and shall include:

+- 1221 2.
+Child's name; 1222 Type and circumstance of incident or injury: 3.
+1223 Staff present, and actions taken, or treatment offered; 4.
+1224 5.
+Date, time, and method used to notify parents; 1225 6.
+Staff and parent signatures or two staff signatures and Future action to prevent reoccurrence.
+1226 7.
+1227 1228 C. The center shall notify the parent immediately and provide written documentation pursuant to subsection B of this section when any of the following incidents occur: 1229 1230 1231 1.
+The child sustains any injury that may reasonably require medical or dental treatment.
+1232 2.
+The child has an adverse reaction to an administered medication or topical skin.
+1233 product, a medication error has occurred, or the center has administered an 1234 emergency medication.
+1235 3.
+The child has a confirmed or suspected allergic reaction; or has ingested any food 1236 identified in the written care plan required in subdivision 6 of 8VAC20-781-50 B even 1237 if a reaction did not occur.
+1238 4.
+A situation in which the child's whereabouts is or was unknown, including a lost or 1239 missing child; a child left unattended in a vehicle or on the playground; or a child who 1240 wandered away unattended from the facility or assigned group.
+1241 D. When a child has been exposed to a communicable disease listed in the Department of 1242 Health's current communicable disease chart, the parents shall be notified within 24 hours or the next business day of the center's having been informed unless forbidden by law, 1243 1244 except for life threatening diseases, which must be reported to parents immediately.
+1245 E. Parents shall be informed in writing of any change to the center's relocation site, the communication plan, and the reunification plan.
+1246 1247 F. If an emergency evacuation or relocation is necessary, the parent shall be informed of the child's whereabouts as soon as possible as stated in the center's emergency 1248 preparedness and response plan.
+1249 1250 G. For each infant, the center shall maintain a daily record which can be easily accessed by both the parent and the staff working with the child.
+The record shall contain the following 1251 1252 information: 1253 - 1.
+The amount of time the infant slept;